-Leads that have been in place for many years can become very attached to the heart and blood vessel walls, making them difficult to remove.
+Pacemaker and ICD leads that have been in place for many years can become very attached to the heart and blood vessel walls, making them difficult to remove.
 UC San Diego surgeons are skilled at using a minimally invasive procedure called laser lead extraction to cut through scar tissue surrounding the lead and allow it to be easily removed.

-Leader in Laser Lead Extractions
+A Top Performer in Laser Pacemaker and ICD Lead Extractions

 “hybrid” operating room, with both state-of-the-art imaging equipment and everything necessary for open heart surgery.
-It is also unique for having two physicians — a cardiac electrophysiologist and a cardiothoracic surgeon — perform the surgery together, enhancing patients’ safety enormously.
+Having two physicians — a cardiac electrophysiologist and a cardiothoracic surgeon — perform the surgery together enhances patients’ safety enormously.

 Video: Hear from a lead extraction patient and her doctors